xuawai/xuawai.github.io/_posts/2017-12-13-hello-world.md

 ---
 layout: post
 title: "Hello World"
-description: ""
+description: "This is a demo page"
-category:
+category: demo
-tags: []
+tags: [demo]
 ---
 {% include JB/setup %}

+This is a demo page.